The terms and conditions have been updated effective

 (f) any loss arising as a result of the inaccuracy, incompleteness or nature of information contained on the Client Portal.

-6.3 The Client agrees not to make or assist, directly or indirectly, any demand, action, proceeding or suit claim against WATC arising out of or in connection with the Client Portal, including the Client’s and its Authorised Users’ access to and use of the Client Portal and from the use of or reliance on any information on the Client Portal (“Client Portal Claim”), and agrees that these terms and conditions may be pleaded as an absolute bar to any Client Portal Claim.
+6.3 The Client agrees not to make or assist, directly or indirectly, any demand, action, proceeding or suit claim against WATC arising out of or in connection with the Client Portal, including the Client's access to and use of the Client Portal and from its use of or reliance on any information on the Client Portal (“Client Portal Claim”), and agrees that these terms and conditions may be pleaded as an absolute bar to any Client Portal Claim.

-6.4 The Client accepts all risks, responsibility and liability for all loss, damage, costs and other consequences resulting from its and its Authorised Users’ access to and use of the Client Portal and from its use of or reliance on any information on the Client Portal.
+6.4 The Client accepts all risks, responsibility and liability for all loss, damage, costs and other consequences resulting from its access to and use of the Client Portal and from its use of or reliance on any information on the Client Portal.

 6.5 To the fullest extent permitted by law, access to and services via the Client Portal are provided by WATC without any undertaking, warranty or condition, express or implied, as to the nature, extent, quality and continuity of the access or services.